 Although soccer in its modern form is about a century or two old, the roots of this sport appear to go back to distant antiquity.
 According to FIFA, the earliest form of the game about which we have scientific evidence is Tsu’ Chu or cuju, a game that has been played in China since the 2nd or 3rd centuries BC.

 Tsu’ Chu has been an exercise from a military manual, though some of its forms have also been played in wealthy cities for entertainment.

 This precursor of soccer incorporated kicking a leather ball filled with hair and feathers through a 30-40-centimeter opening into a small net suspended on bamboo canes.
 Typically, each team in the game had 12-16 players.

-One variation of this game required that the players withstand the attacks of opponents by using their chest, back, and shoulders.
-Like in modern soccer, the use of hands in Tsu’ Chu was not allowed.
+One variation of this game required the players to withstand opponents’ attacks using their chest, back, and shoulders.
+Like in modern soccer, using hands in Tsu’ Chu was prohibited.

-Another interesting variation is baida that became popular during the Song dynasty.
-In this game, the main focus was not on scoring but on personal skills.
+Another interesting variation is baida which became popular during the Song dynasty.
+In this game, the main focus was not on scoring but personal skills.
 The number of fouls committed by players decided the winner – the team with fewer fouls would win.